peopleanalyst

 3. Determine eligibility by mapping roles and applying CRI factors.

-4. Set pay strategy using CCESSS factors and benchmarking.
+4. Set pay strategy and positioning using CCESSS factors.

-7. Model payout scenarios, then document and communicate the plan.
+7. Model payout scenarios, then document, communicate, and evaluate effectiveness.

 Success